 The new online Support Levels Guidance (previously the Threshold Document) has been developed in a way which will better assist partner agencies when considering where children, young people and families sit within the continuum of need.
 The guidance comes with an accompanying Support Levels Guidance sheet (PDF, 323.6 KB) which is a double-sided sheet that is colour coded for ease of use and can be easily downloaded.

-Partners should have a discussion with the parents/carers, and with the children/young people where appropriate, before making any request for support to ensure that they are aware of any worries or concerns that you have and to be given the opportunity to discuss solutions with you.
+Partners should have a discussion with the parents or carers; and with the children and young people where appropriate, before making any request for support to ensure that they are aware of any worries or concerns that you have and to be given the opportunity to discuss solutions with you.
 This should inform your decision as to whether to complete a Single Request for Support Form or whether there are alternative sources of support available that might be more suitable.

 If completing the form, it is important that partners provide all the relevant information.
 The quality of the information received will enable the Front Door team to direct the request to the most appropriate service where the criteria is met - an Early Help Unit or Children’s Social Work Team.